scurker/scurker.com/site/resume/index.md

           <li>Performed a complete interface overhaul for several products updating an existing 6+ year old design and centralizing the look and feel under a more common UI framework.</li>
           <li>Declared war against silverlight - updating many commonly used components to more open HTML5 components with progressive fallbacks to flash when necessary.</li>
           <li>Implemented an automatic asset pipeline as part of the front-end build process to reduce the amount of manual work needed to compile assets.
 Reduced the average number of asset requests per page from 40 down to less than 5.</li>
+          <li>Championed and developed a new design system with components, documentation, and accessibility to unify products.
+Worked with designers and other developers to ensure the needs of the users and the product were built directly into the system.</li>
         </ul>
       </li>
       <li class="experience">